 Working with Protected Info

 As a business associate, you can only legally use PHI for the purposes specified by the covered entity providing it.
-Therefore, you’ll need to assure compliance with their HIPAA practices in a formal contract.
+Therefore, you’ll need to ensure compliance with their HIPAA practices in a formal contract.

 Be sure to familiarize yourself with the HIPAA data breach notification policies, as this is a common source of issues.
 It doesn’t take a major malware scam to warrant a report.
 Simply sending an email with PHI to the wrong person may potentially qualify as a breach requiring a report, which could open up an audit.